Frity2025/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script to print Hello,world
+A script that prints hello world